Teradata/airflow-demos/airbyte_dbt_airflow_teradata/README.md

      - **password**: database password.

 3. **Test the Connection (Optional)**:
    You can test the connection to your Teadata instance using the following command.
-Run **dbt debug** from dbt_project directory
+Just take into account that you would need to provide the local path to your service account key file instead.

    ```bash
    dbt debug